edgedb/edgedb/docs/cli/edgedb_restore.rst

 Description
 ===========

-``gel restore`` is a terminal command used to restore an Gel database branch (or database pre-v5) from a backup file.
+:gelcmd:`restore` is a terminal command used to restore an Gel database branch (or database pre-v5) from a backup file.
 The backup is restored to the currently active branch (or to the currently connected database pre-v5).